Chapter 5: Pulse Administration & User Management

 While logged in, a user can access their profile to change their password by clicking the Welcome, Username link on the upper toolbar.
 Under Your Profile, a user must enter their current password, and then enter the new password twice.

-Two-factor authentication, using Google Authenticator App, can be enabled for all user accounts.
+Two-factor authentication, using the Google Authenticator application can be enabled for all user accounts.
 This is requested during the Pulse on-boarding process by selecting the Two-Factor option when submitting the Launch Guide:

-For customers that already have an existing Pulse account, please send an email to email@example.com to have Two-Factor Authentication enabled.
+For customers that already have an existing Pulse account, please send an email to email@example.com to request Two-Factor Authentication to be enabled.

 Once two-factor authentication has been enabled, it will need to be configured on a per user account basis.